What is automated red teaming?

 Human intervention is also necessary for automated red teaming to be most effective.
 While automated tools are highly effective in handling more repetitive tasks, red team professionals can better emulate evolving threats by adapting to the nuances of specific systems.

-Automating red teaming to enhance threat response
+Automating red teaming to improve threat response

 At a time when cyber threats are becoming more sophisticated and elusive, automated red teaming tools are an essential part of how organizations strengthen their security posture.
 By using automated red teaming, you can emulate the tactics, techniques, and procedures used in real attacks to continually assess the effectiveness of threat detection and incident response measures.
 As the cybersecurity landscape continues to evolve, automated red teaming will remain a core component of a strong cybersecurity strategy.